Harry Turley: State politics

-In 1893, Harry Turley was elected to the Legislative Assembly of Queensland as the Labor member for South Brisbane, serving as Home Secretary in Anderson Dawson's short-lived Labor Government in 1899.
-In 1902 he left the Assembly.
+Turley was elected to the Queensland Legislative Assembly at the 1893 general election, winning the seat of South Brisbane for the Labor Party.
+In 1894 he helped re-establish the Socialist League in Brisbane alongside John Bond and Ernest Henry Lane.

+Turley was re-elected in South Brisbane at the 1896 election, but lost his seat to Abraham Luya at the 1899 election.
+Luya died in office a few months later and Turley won back his seat at the resulting by-election by a margin of only three votes.
+In December 1899 he served as home secretary in Anderson Dawson's government, which lasted only a single week.

 Federal politics

 Turley first stood for federal parliament at the inaugural federal election in 1901, unsuccessfully standing for the ALP in the House of Representatives seat of Oxley.
 He was elected to the Senate at the 1903 federal election.

 On 1 July 1910, he was appointed President of the Senate, a position he held until 8 July 1913.
 He remained a Senator until his defeat in 1917.

+Turley lost his seat at the 1917 federal election, with his term ending on 30 June 1917.
+He made unsuccessful attempts to regain his seat at the 1919 and 1925 elections.

 Personal life

 Turley married Mary Smith in 1886, with whom he had four children.

 After leaving politics, Turley became a shipping master with the Queensland Harbours and Rivers Department.
 Turley died in 1929 and was buried in South Brisbane Cemetery.